 PBC Reserve Leagues

 The reserve leagues comprise Reserve League One (AAA) and Reserve League Two (AA).
-Each team has an active player limit of 25.
+Each team has an active player limit of 26.
 There are no age or experience restrictions at this level.

 PBC Prospect Leagues

 The prospect leagues comprise the Advanced Prospect League (A+) and the Prospect League (A).
 Players aged 24 and older are ineligible for either league.
+A+ has a roster limit of 30 players.

 PBC Rookie Leagues

-he rookie leagues comprise the Rookie College League (R+) and the Rookie Complex League (R).
+The rookie leagues comprise the Rookie College League (R+) and the Rookie Complex League (R).
 Players aged 21 and older are ineligible for the Rookie College League, while players aged 20 and older are ineligible for the Rookie Complex League.

 Age eligibility is verified only on Opening Day, as OOTP will prevent GMs from assigning players to ineligible leagues.